JoeBocock/chess-api-php/README.md

 ## Introduction

 This PHP Composer package provides a simple SDK to interact with Chess.com's "Published Data" API.
-This provides all public data that Chess.com makes available without authenticating with their service.
-This includes but is not limited to...
+Their API provides all public data that Chess.com makes available without authenticating with their service.
+As this package is a work in progress, not all endpoints are implemented yet but eventually this will encompass...

-- Player Profiles
-- Player Statistics
-- Player Online Status
+- Player Data
-- Game Statistics
 - Clubs
 - Tournaments
+- Team Matches
 - Countries
+- Daily Puzzles
 - Streamers
 - Leaderboards